 Best press method: AeroPress

 The AeroPress method is a bit involved, but if you're a connoisseur, then it's more than worth your time.
 The micro-filters prevent any of the grounds from finding their way into your cup, and the "total immersion" brewing method helps prevent the bitterness you can get with other methods.
 Cleanup is also a lot more simple than a French press.

 Best French press: Espro P3 Glass French Press

 A French press is one of the simplest and most cost-effective ways to brew excellent coffee, and the Espro P3 takes it even further with a double-filter design, which has rubber seals, so you get all of the delicious coffee with none of the nasty, bitter sludge.
 This press has thick glass to help insulate, and its plastic holder locks in place.

 Best vacuum brewer: Hario Next Siphon Coffee Maker

 This veritable chemistry experiment comes to us from Japan, where vacuum brewing is the coffee house standard.
 Hario's maker is made of thick glass that doesn't feel cheap, has a soot-free alcohol burner, and it's very easy to clean.
 If you fancy a science experiment in the morning, this is the way to go (it also makes dynamite, clean-tasting coffee).

-How you like your coffee can be a very personal thing for most people, but if you prefer the manual method, then it doesn't get better than the ever-popular AeroPress which is so beloved of coffee connessieurs.
+How you like your coffee can be a very personal thing for most people.
+If you prefer the manual method, it doesn't get better than the ever-popular AeroPress, beloved by coffee connoisseurs.